idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/crystal_plasticity/ComputeMultipleCrystalPlasticityStress.md

 Once transformed to the Cartesian system, these vectors are normalized and then used to compute the Schmid tensor.

 !alert note
-The alignment of the a$_1$ axis of the Miller-Bravis notation and the x-axis of the Cartesian system within the basal plane of the unit HCP is specifically adopted for the conversion implementation in the `ComputeMultipleCrystalPlasticityStress` associated classes.
-While there is broad consensus in the alignment of the HPC c-axis with the Cartesian z-axis, no standard for alignment within the basal plane is observed.
+The alignment of the a$_1$ axis of the Miller-Bravais notation and the x-axis of the Cartesian system within the basal plane of the unit HCP is specifically adopted for the conversion implementation in the `ComputeMultipleCrystalPlasticityStress` associated classes.
+While there is broad consensus in the alignment of the HPC c-axis with the Cartesian z-axis, no standard for alignment within the basal plane is clear.
 Users should note this assumption in the construction of their simulations and the interpretations of the simulation results.

 ## Calculation of Crystal Rotation